iliis/svg2gerber/readme.md

   most likely crash.
 This could be fixed by pre-processing all paths by tesselating them in lyon and tracing the outlines.

-- All paths are must be closed. svg2gerber probably crashes if unclosed paths are fed to it.
+- All paths must be closed. svg2gerber probably crashes if unclosed paths are fed to it.

 - No support for Inkscape layers yet.
 This would require either a second